varogami/maildir-notification/README.md

-this readme can be outdated, see my site for updated info
+this readme can be outdated, see http://varogami.altervista.org/doku/maildir-notification for updated info

 DESCRIPTION